 As a former public-school band director, I understand what it takes to excel in Florida Bandmasters Association sponsored auditions and assist my students in planning, practicing, and ultimately succeeding in events such as: All-District Honor Band, All-State Band/Orchestra, and Solo & Ensemble.

 During each lesson, we start with written theory.
 Students have an assignment each week and while checking the previous week’s assignment, we do corrections together to deepen the understanding of each concept.
 Afterward, we work on fundamentals such as tone quality and scales.
-We usually move on to the method books/etudes and duets and solo repertoire.
-When time permits, we play FUN games where we often incorporate a fly swatter!
+We usually move on to the method books/etudes, duets, and solo repertoire.
+When time permits, we play FUN games where we can be seen incorporating a fly swatter!

 The benefits of taking music lessons are endless, and create life-long habits to ensure success in all areas of students’ lives.
 Some of these benefits include self-confidence, self-control, time management, public speaking, charisma, creativity, self-motivation and determination.
 Learning an instrument also improves learning habits,concentrationabilities, and exposes students to history and culture.
 Private lessons are for anyone, not just performance career-bound musicians.
 A private instructor can maximize a musician’s opportunity for musical success and fun.
 I look forward to working with you or your young musician!

 Why should my child take private music lessons?

 Whether your child is learning a musical instrument to pursue it as a career or for personal fulfillment and recreation, private lessons greatly benefit the new music student.